Back to DWU AI Articles

 C. Concession/Lease (MAG, Others)

-The following table summarizes key characteristics:
+The following table summarizes the three models:

 Operating ModelControlCapitalRiskRevenue Share